dmontgomeryNREL/FuelLib-NREL/docs/groupcontribution.rst

 Conventional mixing rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-.. autofunction:: GroupContributionMethod.mixingRule
+.. autofunction:: GroupContributionMethod.mixing_rule
    :noindex:

-While many of the mixture properties in FuelLib have a unique mixing rule, FuelLib's *mixingRule* function provides a general mixing rule based on the suggestions of Harstad et al\ :footcite:p:`harstad_efficient_1997`.
+While many of the mixture properties in FuelLib have a unique mixing rule, FuelLib's *mixing_rule* function provides a general mixing rule based on the suggestions of Harstad et al\ :footcite:p:`harstad_efficient_1997`.
 For a given property :math:`Q`

 .. math::